grantmcdermott/R-intro/regression-intro.md

 # Packages

-Ed has already told you about the importance of packages in R. We're going to be using several packages for this section; both for analysis and the built-in datasets that they provide.
+In the [previous section](https://raw.githack.com/grantmcdermott/R-intro/master/rIntro.html), we learned about the importance of packages in R. We're going to be using several packages for this section; both for analysis and the built-in datasets that they provide.
 None of these are strictly necessary.
 "Base" R provides all the support you need for basic regression analysis.
 However, these packages will make it easier and more fun.
 You can install them all as follows:

 ```r